biolink/biolink-model/.github/ISSUE_TEMPLATE/question.md

 Please include any relevant links.

 To set up a meeting to discuss your question, please contact `smoxon at lbl dot gov` to set up a time.
+For those involved in NCATS Data Translator consortium, please feel free to drop by from 10-11am PT on Mondays ( details can be found on the shared calendar for Translator).